 The last time the Star covered the Joy station story was in 2007, around the same time the blog post referred to in the pitch was published.
 Although the Toronto Star knew the story of the relocation and restoration of the Joy Oil building, I didn’t see why they would cover it now, a week after it appeared as a pitch on OpenFile, unless the open pitch prompted them to do a follow-up.
 When I saw that Star headline, I thought they’d scooped my news out from under me the day I was getting ready to publish it.

 Fortunately for me, they didn’t do much other than re-visit their old story (which far from answered the question posed in the pitch on OpenFile).
 The restored building façade featured prominently in the Star story art, but their source at the city didn’t know much about the future of the building.
 I had different sources, and they were able to tell me a little more.
 When I published later that day, what I was able to write had more information about how the Joy Oil building was included in development plans for the lakeshore area.
-My story is here
+My story is here.

 But I don’t think the fact that I had better sources made mine a better story.
 I actually think that the open pitch process made the OpenFile version a better story.
 The background narrative was richer.
 Somebody (Jerrold Litwinenko, former blogTO editor) was publicly interested in this building.
 His curiosity germinated in other readers’ minds, while they, too, waited to see what the pitch would produce.
 Jerrold publicized his curiosity about this building on his personal Twitter feed and in other online and non-online areas of his life, I’m sure.
 His curiosity was mirrored.
 A week after his query, both the Toronto Star and OpenFile had answers to his question, and the questions of other people interested in his pitch.
 It all added up, and on OpenFile, it added up more completely.
 The Toronto Star article that day did not have a comments section.
 It did not have links to complete the narrative.
 It didn’t even have all the information a reporter could have gathered.
 But OpenFile linked to the Toronto Star, and to Jerrold’s old blog post, and to other relevant pages.